maciap/KhatriRaoClustering/README.md

 This code implements the Khatri-Rao clustering algorithms introduced in the paper "Khatri-Rao Clustering for Data Summarization".
 The code is written in Python 3.

 Khatri-Rao clustering is a paradigm extending existing centroid-based clustering algorithms to achieve higher compression rates.
-Khatri-Rao clustering algorithms can find more succinct yet equally accurate dataset reparameterization compared to standard clustering algorithms.
+Khatri-Rao clustering algorithms can find more succinct yet equally accurate data summaries compared to standard clustering algorithms.

 This code implements the extensions to the Khatri-Rao paradigm of the standard k-means algorithm and of two deep clustering algorithms, deep k-means (DKM), and improved deep embedded clustering (IDEC).